Errors Feature in cPanel at Metric Category

 This function will display the last 300 errors for your site.
 This can be very useful for finding broken links or problems with missing files.
 Checking this log frequently can help keep your site running smoothly.
 This can help you to debug your website errors.

 It will take you to the following interface.

-The interface includes entries in the the
+The interface includes entries in the

 This interface works with NGINX® with Reverse Proxy and Apache®.
 If you run NGINX on your server, this interface only displays the errors for web traffic from the Apache logs.
-NGINX and Apache log different types of errors to their error log, and NGINX’s log does not log web traffic.
+NGINX and Apache log different types of errors in their error log, and NGINX’s log does not log web traffic.

-END OF NOTE
+END OF NOTE:

 The interface displays error log entries from the user’s domains.
 The interface also displays entries that include the username for the account from the

 - To view older entries, access the individual log files.

 - The Apache logs record all of the requests that Apache handles.
 Tasks that other services handle may have separate log locations.